TOPPS BASEBALL CARDS 1987 COMPLETE SET TRIVIA

 One of the most iconic aspects of the ’87 Topps design was the team logo plastered across the entire bottom portion of each card front.
 This was the first year Topps incorporated such a bold use of team logos in the foreground of the cards.
 It helped instantly identify each player’s team affiliation.
 The liberal usage of bright team colors and logos on the borders and backgrounds also remained a visual staple for Topps through the late ’80s and early ’90s.

-Read also: NICK YORKE BASEBALL CARDS
+Read also: 1989 BOWMAN BASEBALL CARDS OF VALUE

 Of the 660 total cards in the ’87 set, there was an unprecedented mix of 656 different major and minor league players plus 4 manager/coach cards.
 The manager cards featured Tommy Lasorda of the Dodgers, Sparky Anderson of the Tigers, Dick Howser of the Royals, and Whitey Herzog of the Cardinals.
 Giancarlo Maldonado became the first Puerto Rican-born player featured in the main Topps base set with his inclusion at card #25.